rv178/baker/docs/baker.1.md

 Baker looks for a **recipe.toml** in the root directory.
 If it doesn't find one, it generates one:

+For tracking command execution time and knowing which command is being executed set `debug = true` in the `recipe.toml`.
+If `debug` is set to `false` or not set at all baker will just print stdout/stderr of the command being executed.

 ```toml
 [build]
 cmd = ""